 So whether a translation client needs to get a passport, a driver's license, or any other type of official document, he or she will need to have the birth certificate translated.

-So what should people look for when trying to find a birth certificate translator?
-Well, first of all they need to make sure that they find someone who understands what it takes to provide a quality translation of the original birth certificate.
+So what should people look for in you as a translator when trying to decide whether or not your up to the task?
+Well, first of all they need to make sure that you understand what it takes to provide a quality translation of the original birth certificate.
 This not only means making sure the translation itself is accurate, but also making sure that the target document is formatted as closely as possible to the source document, which can sometimes involve some pretty extensive desktop publishing and use of graphic tools.
+If you don't feel comfortable doing that, maybe you should let someone else handle that.

 In the United States, the certified birth certificate translation needs to be a certified (and often) notarized copy, which means that the person doing the translation needs to verify that the certificate has been translated correctly.
 This translation then should be taken to a Notary Public for notarization.
 Some translators and translation agencies charge for both the translation and the "certification and notarization" which can become very expensive and completely unnecessary.